 Your chosen meal plan will remain in effect for the entire academic year (Fall 2015 and Spring 2016).
-Any changes made for your Fall semester meal plan will remain in effect for the spring semester unless you change your plan again for the spring semester by the January deadline.
+Your fall semester meal plan will automatically roll over to the spring semester unless you change your plan again for the spring semester by the January deadline.

 May I Change My Meal Plan After I Submit The Housing Contract?

 Fall 2015: If you wish to change your selected meal plan for the Fall 2015 semester, you must contact Dining Services or complete the meal plan adjustment form on MyWitt no later than 4 p.m.
 Thursday, August 27, 2015.
 Students who fail to change/drop their meal plan before the deadline will be obligated to their original contract for the semester.
 There is no refund for missed meals or remaining bonus points at the end of the previous semester.
 Fall semester meal plan changes will remain in effect for the spring semester unless you change your plan again for the spring semester by the January deadline.

 Spring 2016: If you wish to change your selected meal plan for the Spring 2016 semester, you must contact Dining Services or complete the meal plan adjustment form on MyWitt no later than 4 p.m.
 Thursday, January 14, 2016.
 Students who fail to change/drop their meal plan before the deadline will be obligated to their original contract for the semester.
 There is no refund for missed meals or remaining bonus points at the end of the previous semester.

 Withdrawal: Students withdrawing on a voluntary basis are granted board refunds on a pro-rated basis through the 5th week of the term and are based on the date of the exit interview, submission of the official withdrawal paperwork to the Office of Student Development and proper checkout.
 After the 5th week, no refund is granted.